-Program discontinuance is the termination of an existing BS, AA, AA-T, AS, AS-T or Certificate of Achievement when doing so will leave no degree or certificate offered in that discipline.
-Curriculum Committee review processes are sufficient for initiation or discontinuance in the instance when deleting a degree or certificate will not result in the discipline having no degree or certificate offered in that discipline.
-These procedures are not intended to include the replacement of an existing degree with an approved (C-ID/Transfer Model Curriculum) degree for transfer (AA-T or AS-T).
-In these instances, Curriculum Committee review processes are sufficient for initiation and/or discontinuance.
+Program discontinuance is the termination of an existing AA, AA-T, AS, AS-T or Certificate of Achievement when doing so will leave no degree or certificate offered in that discipline.
+Curriculum Committee review processes are sufficient for initiation or discontinuance in these instances.
 For example, the deletion of an AS degree in Chemistry after the addition of an AS-T degree would be proposed by the department and reviewed by the Curriculum Committee without invoking the program discontinuance process.
-Likewise, the deletion of an outdated

-Certificate of Achievement in Computer Science when an Associate Degree and/or other Certificates of Achievement will remain in existence would be proposed by the department and subject to Curriculum Committee review without invoking the program discontinuance process.
+Likewise, the deletion of an outdated Certificate of Achievement in Computer Science when an Associate Degree and/or other Certificates of Achievement will remain in existence would be proposed by the department and subject to Curriculum Committee review without invoking the program discontinuance process.